Warkdev/wowcore/README.md

 I'm using [DuratorEmu](https://github.com/Dece/DuratorEmu), [pywowd](https://github.com/fotcorn/pywowd) as Python examples.
 Thanks a lot to developers for that projects !

-Also thanks to community of [OwnedCore](https://www.ownedcore.com) help in debugging.
+Also thanks to [OwnedCore community](https://www.ownedcore.com) for help in debugging.

 **Dependencies**